Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Properties of the numerical methods for the IGBM

-\end{corollary} \begin{proof} The results and their required conditions follow directly from \Cref{Prop_asym_1}, using the corresponding values reported in \Cref{table1} and simplifying the resulting expressions. \end{proof} Remarkably, the splitting schemes do not require extra conditions for the existence of the asymptotic mean, as it is the case for the IGBM.
-Moreover, the condition guaranteeing the existence of the asymptotic variance of the splitting schemes and of the true process is the same, i.e., $\sigma^2\tau<2$.
+Remarkably, the splitting and ODE methods do not require extra conditions for the existence of the asymptotic mean, but, between the two, only the splitting schemes have asymptotic means independent on $\sigma$, as it is the case for the IGBM.
+Moreover, the condition guaranteeing the existence of the asymptotic variance of the splitting and ODE schemes is the same as that of the true process, i.e., $\sigma^2\tau<2$.
 In contrast, the Euler-Maruyama and the Milstein schemes rely on extra conditions that do not depend on the features of the model.
 If $|1-\Delta/\tau|<1$, the Euler-Maruyama and the Milstein schemes have unbiased asymptotic means.
 Regarding the asymptotic variance, the condition for the Milstein scheme in \eqref{limVarM} is more restrictive than that for the Euler-Maruyama method in \eqref{limVarEM}, agreeing with similar results in the literature \cite{Buckwar2011}.
-The asymptotic variances of the Lie-Trotter schemes and the first Strang scheme coincide, as previously hypothesised looking at \Cref{Bias_cond_t_y0}.
+The asymptotic variances of the Lie-Trotter schemes and the first Strang scheme coincide, as previously hypothesised looking at Figure \ref{Bias_cond_t_y0}.

-If $\mu=0$, the results for the Euler-Maruyama and Milstein methods in \Cref{Lemma1} are in agreement with those available for the GBM \cite{Higham2000,Saito1996}.
-In particular, the conditions required in \eqref{limVarEM} and \eqref{limVarM} are the same as those guaranteeing their second moment stability.
-On the contrary, \Cref{Lemma1} implies that the numerical splitting solutions \eqref{SP1}-\eqref{SP4} are asymptotically first and second moment stable without needing extra conditions.
+If $\mu=0$, the results for the Euler-Maruyama and Milstein methods in Corollary \ref{Lemma1} are in agreement with those available in the linear stochastic stability literature for the GBM \cite{Higham2000,Saito1996}.
+In particular, the conditions required in \eqref{limVarEM} and \eqref{limVarM} are the same as those guaranteeing their mean-square stability.
+On the contrary, Corollary \ref{Lemma1} implies that the splitting \eqref{SP1}-\eqref{SP4} and ODE \eqref{Lin}, \eqref{Log} schemes are asymptotically first and second moment stable without needing extra~conditions.